marcw/libpoller/README.md

 # Poller

-A simple and composable HTTP monitoring application written in Go.
+A composable HTTP monitoring framework and application written in Go.

 It's very alpha for now, so please bear with it.